 In the circumstances it is reasonable to expect the operator of the farm stay accommodation provide and contribute to the upgrade and ongoing maintenance of the access road over the shared right of carriageway.
-Upgrade works should be undertaken at the applicant's cost and ongoing maintenance responsibilities and costs should be apportioned based on the level of use by all affected properties.
+Upgrade works are typically undertaken at the applicant's cost and ongoing maintenance responsibilities and costs could be apportioned based on the level of use by all affected properties.
 The proposed development has also received conditional approval from the NSW Rural Fire Service, which requires the access to comply with minimal bushfire road access standards, and from Water NSW who have imposed consent conditions to ensure impacts on water quality and runoff within the Sydney drinking water catchment are mitigated.
 If approval is granted to the proposal, it is recommended the requirement to provide for the upgrade and maintenance of the access road over right of carriageway be addressed as part of the development consent.
-As discussed later in this report, it is recommended that a deferred commencement consent be issued with consent conditions requiring the access arrangements to be satisfied prior to commencement.
 At a minimum, the following expectations for access are proposed to be addressed in consent conditions:

-- a Plan of Management (copy provided to all affected properties) is to be implemented for the farm stay accommodation which is to include details of the use and maintenance of the right of carriageway; - the trafficable surface along the access and right of carriageway from Wards Road to the farm stay accommodation is to consist of a 4-metre-wide gravel pavement with 0.5 metre shoulders and associated drainage; - a minimum vertical clearance of 4 metres to any overhanging obstructions including tree branches is provided; - the trafficable pavement may be reduced to 3 metres where there are environmental constraints or limited options for access: - curves are to have a minimum inner radius of 6 metres; - the minimum distance between inner and outer curves is 6 metres; - maximum grades do not exceed 15 degrees and average grades are not more than 10 degrees; - crossfall of the pavement is not more than 10 degrees; - passing bays are to be provided every 200m metres 200m that are 20m long by 2m wide, making a minimum trafficable width of 6m at the passing bay - suitable privacy and environmental screening is to be provided immediately adjacent to the dwelling on Lot 103 DP 1205799 and extend along the carriageway for a minimum length of 20 metres on either side of the dwelling; and
+- a Plan of Management (copy provided to all affected properties) is to be implemented for the farm stay accommodation which is to include details of the use and maintenance of the right of carriageway; - the trafficable surface along the access and right of carriageway from Wards Road to the farm stay accommodation is to consist of a 4-metre-wide gravel pavement with 0.5 metre shoulders and associated drainage; - a minimum vertical clearance of 4 metres to any overhanging obstructions including tree branches is provided; - the trafficable pavement may be reduced to 3 metres where there are environmental constraints or limited options for access; - curves are to have a minimum inner radius of 6 metres; - the minimum distance between inner and outer curves is 6 metres; - maximum grades do not exceed 15 degrees and average grades are not more than 10 degrees; - crossfall of the pavement is not more than 10 degrees; - passing bays are to be provided every 200m metres 200m that are 20m long by 2m wide, making a minimum trafficable width of 6m at the passing bay - suitable privacy and environmental screening is to be provided immediately adjacent to the dwelling on Lot 103 DP 1205799 and extend along the carriageway for a minimum length of 20 metres on either side of the dwelling; and - the applicant is to enter a formal agreement with the owner of Lot 103 DP 1205799 over which the right of carriageway passes and the owners of the other lots that benefit from the right of carriageway (being Lot 101 DP

-- the applicant is to enter a formal agreement with the owner of Lot 103 DP 1205799 over which the right of carriageway passes and the owners of the other lots that benefit from the right of carriageway (being Lot 101 DP 1205799, Lot 102 DP 1205799, Lot 53 DP 1061006, Lot 52 DP 1035370, Lot 51 DP 1035370 and Lot 55 DP 1061006) that authorises the upgrade works specified above and details the apportionment of ongoing maintenance costs and responsibilities.
+1205799, Lot 102 DP 1205799, Lot 53 DP 1061006, Lot 52 DP 1035370, Lot 51 DP 1035370 and Lot 55 DP 1061006) that authorises the upgrade works specified above and details the apportionment of ongoing maintenance costs and responsibilities.